 40. If You’re A Regular Pub Go-er – Have Friends To Your House And Get Them To Bring A bottle

 Socialising at home means you can usually hear yourselves talk a bit more as well! (and a bottle of wine at home costs less than a glass at the pub more often than not!).

-Don’t spend loads on books – the library can often order the book that you want in if you can’t find it on the shelves – take a look and see what they have to offer. (an added bonus is you don’t end up with book clutter after you have read it either!).
+Don’t spend loads on books – the library can often order the book that you want in if you can’t find it on the shelves, just take a look and see what they have to offer.

 Holidays can cost a lot – so why not just stay at home instead?

 Turn off all the usual distractions and take a look around your locality with a tourists eyes.

 You’re bound to see things in a new light, explore places you’ve been meaning to, and get to sleep in your own bed each night – bliss!

 43. Use Trainees For Hair Cuts And Colours

 Haircuts and especially colours can cost a load of money.

 Often trainees have slots where you can get a bargain – and as they are monitored by the hairdressers you are usually in safe hands – and it can amount to a massive discount.
 (If you have 7 or 8 cuts a year this is a huge saving).